threestuff/ffm/about.markdown

 permalink: /about/
 ---

-ffm is a written record—a journal to log your practices, activities, and exercises.
-Whether it's an outdoor run, a 30-minute yoga flow, or a 15-minute meditation, ffm is yours to use.
+#### ffm is a written record—a journal for your practices, activities and exercises.

+#### Whether it’s an outdoor run, a 30-minute yoga flow, or a 15-minute meditation, ffm is yours to use.

-Pause and reflect with three simple prompts.
-Find freedom in your daily reflections.
+#### Pause and reflect with three simple prompts.
+Find solace in your daily reflections.

-ffm is a tool—a reliable way to bring structure to your daily life, however that may look for you.
+#### ffm is a tool—a reliable way to bring structure and reflection to your daily life, however that may look for you.